237Codes/pet-save-app/README.md

 ## User Flow:

 ### Lost Pet Submission:
-1. User uploads a photo, selects species, breed, and enters details (location, weight, etc.).
+1. User uploads a photo, and enters location.
 2. AI analyzes the image to classify the pet and provide further data for the report.
 ### Found Pet Submission:
 1. User uploads a photo of the found pet and adds details.